gamemanual0/gm0/source/docs/hardware-basics/motor-guide/jvn-calculator.rst

+.. include:: <isonum.txt>

 JVN Calculator
 ==============

 The JVN Design calculator for FTC allows teams to calculate the :term:`gear ratio <Gear Reduction>` that is necessary for a mechanism like a drivetrain or arm.
 This is a very valuable resource for picking appropriate gear ratios for almost application you need.
-It was developed by `John V-Neun <https://johnvneun.com>`_, coach of FRC 148, and was initially designed for FRC calculations.
+It was developed by `John V-Neun <https://johnvneun.com>`_, coach of FRC\ |reg| 148, and was initially designed for FRC calculations.

 It is fairly intuitive and can save a lot of time compared to doing calculations on your own, especially when developing designs like arms, linear slides, and drivetrains.
 This is as the balance between power/torque and speed is critical to the end design.
 For example, arms require much more torque than speed, while linear slides need very little torque to maximize speed.